 Transfer the cooked pancakes to a plate lined with paper towels to remove the excess moisture.

-PRO TIP: To avoid soggy latkes keep them separate from each other either on a large platter or with some parchment paper and kitchen paper in between.
+📋 PRO TIP: To avoid soggy latkes keep the cooked pancakes separate from each other either on a large platter or with some parchment paper and kitchen paper in between.

-Traditional potato latkes are served with fresh herbs and sour cream.
+Traditional potato latkes are served with fresh herbs, sour cream or apple sauce.
 Any favorite sauce that you'd use for french fries will work too!

 Tips